-While testosterone levels do naturally drop over the years, not all decreases in testosterone are non-problematic.
+While normal free testosterone levels do naturally drop over the years, not all decreases in testosterone are non-problematic.
 Low testosterone is a medical condition, occurring when the amount of testosterone in the blood drops below the normal range.

 Low testosterone levels are a major problem for any man.
 Low testosterone causes a wide variety of health issues.
 Among the problems that low testosterone can cause are low sex drive, increased body fat, loss of muscle mass, fatigue, hair loss, and decreased bone mass.
 While testosterone replacement therapy is sometimes necessary to counteract low testosterone, lifestyle changes are often all that is needed.